wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    RFC6982 says: "Since this information is necessarily time dependent, it is inappropriate for inclusion in a published RFC." ]

-   Unbound currenty implements aggressive negative caching, as does Google Public DNS.
+   Unbound currently implements aggressive negative caching, as does Google Public DNS.

-Fujiwara, et al.         Expires April 10, 2017                 [Page 9]

-Internet-Draft              NSEC/NSEC3 usage                October 2016

 11. Acknowledgments